burzumishi/xenesis/README.md

 PARTICULAR PURPOSE.
 ```

-**Xenesis** is a remote task manager, it will help you on manage and
-schedule tasks on remote hosts conected to the same network over SSH.
+**Xenesis** is a remote task manager, it will help you executing, managing and scheduling tasks on remote hosts, conected to the same network over SSH.

 **Xenesis** is a shell script and uses basic shell tools, it's simple and fully customizable!